wp-plugins/instagram-master/readme.txt

 **LITE Version Contains:**

 * Display, Hide or Change any Widget Title
-* Instagram Master Advanced Buttons Widget (includes the View on Instagram Button, available in small sleek size or default size)
+* Instagram Master Advanced Buttons Widget:
+* includes the view on Instagram Button, available in small sleek size or default size
+* works great under the Advanced Photo Widget to link your website and Instagram Profile

+* Instagram Master Basic Responsive Widget:
+* Automatically retrieves your latest video or image
+* Displays Follow, Likes and Comments for max "viralness"

 **ADVANCED Version Contains:**

 * Display, Hide or Change any Widget Title

 * Instagram Master Advanced Buttons Widget:
 * includes the view on Instagram Button, available in small sleek size or default size
 * works great under the Advanced Photo Widget to link your website and Instagram Profile

+* Instagram Master Basic Responsive Widget:
+* Light, Fast Loading widget to manually display a single Instagram Video or Image
+* Displays Follow, Likes and Comments for max "viralness"

 * Instagram Master Advanced Photos Widget:
 * full adaptive Instagram photos display
 * packed with beautiful html5 and CSS